edgarkech/leaf_shutter/README.md

 So why not building our own, electronically controlled large format leaf shutter...???

-let's start with my very own project goals and requirements:
+Let's start with my very own project goals and requirements:
 - leaf shutter design with 5 or 6 leaves as most of the classic Copal/Compur/Compound/Seiko/Rapax/Alphax/... shutters
 - simple mechanics
 - scalable and adaptable design, primarily as behind-the-lens-shutter, not necessarily as between-the-lens-shutter
 - shutter opening of 30...70mm, maybe even larger
 - electronically controlled by widely available microcontroller
 - capable of most common large format shutter speeds 1/30 ...
 30s
-- all components either 3D printed or widely available from eBay, Aliexpress, Amazon or local DIY
+- all components either 3D printed or widely available from eBay, Aliexpress, Amazon or local hardware/DIY shops
 - no expensive or exotic components
 - besides 3D printer and soldering iron no need for special tools